dil-bfleischman/assessment/README.md

 ## Processing the request:
 The query consist the search term and optionally the current page.

-The backend checks if the same query has received within 2 mins and the results are already saved in its data store?
+The backend checks if the same query has received within 2 mins and the results are already saved in its datastore?

   1. If not, it forwards the request to 3rd party API:
     - Fetch movies matching the query: The API is ["The Movie Database - registration required"](https://developers.themoviedb.org/3/search/search-movies).